people sitting at desk listening to a speaker

 SAN MARCOS, TEXAS – The Texas A&M Engineering Extension Service (TEEX) Leadership Development Symposium returned to San Marcos, Texas, January 8-10, 2024.
 The annual symposium, which celebrated its 16th year, enhances the leadership skills of the emergency response community and offers a robust environment for leadership education and development in a variety of important areas.

 Of the 1,374 attendees at the symposium, about 95% were from Texas, representing 133 Texas counties and 318 Texas cities.
-Presenters from diverse backgrounds – academic and corporate leaders, veterans, medical and fire service professionals, entrepreneurs, and motivational speakers – all offered a wide range of fresh perspectives, benefiting everyone in public service.
+Presenters from different backgrounds – academic and corporate leaders, veterans, medical and fire service professionals, entrepreneurs, and motivational speakers – all offered a wide range of fresh perspectives, benefiting everyone in public service.

 Sessions addressed first responder mental and physical health and wellness; successful leadership practices for a multi-generational workforce; how communications and workplace culture impact decision-making; and innovative team development methods, among others.